mello-pedro/Data_Science_Projects/README.md

 # Pedro H. Mello Pereira
 <sub>*Junior Data Analyst*</sub>

-A Luso-Brazillian Data Analyst/Scientist currently working for the Brazilian government and passionate about using data to solve problems.
+A Luso-Brazillian Data Analyst/Scientist passionate about using data to solve problems.

 One of my strongest characteristics is being self-taught.
 I have a natural curiosity and drive to constantly learn and improve my skills.